MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 # Get-PlaceV3

-Use the Get-Place cmdlet to view the metadata configured on your buildings or floors within your Places directory, and your conference rooms and workspaces.
+Use the Get-PlaceV3 cmdlet to view the metadata configured on your buildings or floors within your Places directory, and your conference rooms and workspaces.
 The additional metadata provides a better search and room suggestion experience, as well as other suggestions and experiences when using Microsoft Places.

 > [!NOTE]
 > Work is in progress to bring this cmdlet's functionality into the existing Exchange Get-Place cmdlet.
+>
+> You might see additional parameters in this PowerShell cmdlet, but they are not currently supported.
+It isn't recommended to use any parameter that is not documented on this page.
 ## Syntax
 ```powershell
 Get-PlaceV3